wp-plugins/dreamgrow-scroll-triggered-box/readme.txt

 * Displaying best offers

 Highly customizable, you can display any content, any call-to-action with this plugin.
 Sharing, related content, signups, sales promotions, anything you want.
-If there’s anything that can be called the silver bullet in getting people to take action then this is it!
-Scroll triggered box has consistently increased conversions rate by several times.
-Newsletter sign-up, Facebook like button, social bookmarking or something else you want to draw attention to after people have engaged with your website.
-Scroll triggered box will increase the conversion rate many times over.

 = What do you get with this plugin? =